amida-tech/orange-api/docs/src/schedule.md

 the `/patients/:patientid/medications/:medicationid/times/:timeid` endpoints (and defaults to 30 minutes prior).

+The schedule also contains "as needed" events, where a dose was recorded manually by the user not corresponding to any scheduled event.
+To distinguish between these and scheduled events, a `scheduled` key is included: it is not present for "as needed" events, and is present and equal to the ID of the scheduled time event for scheduled events.

 Additionally, each event will contain the `take_with_food` (boolean or null), `take_with_medications` (array of integers) and `take_without_medications` (array of integers) keys, each representing the same data and formatted the same way as in the medication `schedule` field.